Covid-19 milestone reached

 "Pop-up testing centres run by District Health Boards continue to be well-attended, with very encouraging numbers of people coming forward to be tested for Covid-19."

-Dr Bloomfield thanked every person who had been tested and those doing the testing for playing their part in ensuring communities do not have undetected cases of Covid-19.
+Director-General of Health Dr Ashley Bloomfield thanked every person who had been tested and those doing the testing for playing their part in ensuring our communities do not have undetected cases of Covid-19.

-“Achieving 100 days without community transmission is a significant milestone, however, as we all know, we can't afford to be complacent," he said today.
+“Achieving 100 days without community transmission is a significant milestone, however, as we all know, we can't afford to be complacent.

 “We have seen overseas how quickly the virus can re-emerge and spread in places where it was previously under control, and we need to be prepared to quickly stamp out any future cases in New Zealand.